deriv-com/perl-Mojo-WebSocketProxy/README.md

     error => sub { my ($c, $rpc_response) = @_; ... }

-Hook which will run if RPC returns value with error key, i.e.
+Hook which will run if RPC returns value with error key, e.g.
 { result => { error => { code => 'some\_error' } } }

 ##### response